 Advantages:

-• Provides more flexibility and strategic alignment.
+- It provides greater flexibility and strategic alignment.

 Disadvantages:

-• Tends to focus on short-term planning.
+- It tends to focus primarily on short-term planning.

 6. Project-Based Budget